amianivictor/python-flask-week-4-IP/README.md

 * User can view the most recent posts
 * User can subscribe to blog mailing list and receives an email alert when a new post is made.
 * User can comment on blog posts

+####  Writer view
+* sign in to the blog.
+* create a blog from the application.
+* delete comments that I find insulting or degrading
+* update or delete blogs I have created.